What is the difference between registering time and hours?

 Please note that if you choose to record hours for multiple weeks at once, hours will be recorded on all days between the two dates.
 This means that hours will also be recorded on weekends.

-All days will have the same number of registered hours, but you can choose to register overtime on certain dates in addition.
-If a day should have a different number of hours, you can always go in and edit the individual day afterwards.
+All days will have the same number of registered hours and the same break time, but you can also choose to register overtime on certain dates.
+If a day should have a different number of hours, you can always go in and edit the relevant day afterwards.